Year of Publication

 Digital Object Identifier (DOI)

 Dickens, Emily, "Color Your Plate: A Pilot Nutrition Education Intervention to Increase Fruit and Vegetable Intake Among Older Adults Participating in the Congregate Meal Site Program in Kentucky Senior Centers" (2016).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 44.